nailegg/WearOS-Application-for-WatchHAR-model/README.md

-# WatchHAR Wear OS Runtime
+# WearOS Application for WatchHAR Model

-WatchHAR Wear OS Runtime is a portfolio snapshot of a Wear OS application built to run the TFLite model stages that follow the multimodal activity-recognition pipeline described in the WatchHAR paper.
+WearOS Application for WatchHAR Model is a portfolio snapshot of a Wear OS application built to run the TFLite model stages that follow the multimodal activity-recognition pipeline described in the WatchHAR paper.
 The app focuses on the smartwatch runtime layer: live IMU collection, event-gated microphone capture, staged